-Page 293, the last sentence in the paragraph under TOURISM is revised as follows:
+Page 295, the last sentence in the paragraph under TOURISM is revised as follows:

+...Basin.
 Many thousands of people also travel to destinations in the Apple Hill and Fairplay, Pleasant Valley, Gold Hill, and other areas of the county to experience country life during the height of the apple harvest season or to taste wine.

-Page 302, the first paragraph is revised as follows:
+Page 304, the first paragraph is revised as follows:

-Moving east, the agricultural land in the mid-elevation areas supports a growing wine industry and tourist activity at Apple Hill.
-Farther east, high Sierra communities maintain ties to resource-related industries, including resource extraction and recreation.
+Moving east, the agricultural land in the mid-elevation areas support a growing wine industry and tourist activity at Apple Hill.
+Further east, high Sierra communities maintain ties to resource-related industries, including resource extraction and recreation.
 These communities are heavily influenced by governmental policy as most of the surrounding lands are publicly owned and/or publicly regulated.

-Page 306, the table under MEASURE ED-E is revised as shown:
+Page 62, Policy TC-3a is revised as follows: